es-ude/ElasticNodeMiddleware/README.md

 The middleware code includes the following functionalities:
 - initialize the FPGA
 - turn the FPGA on and off
+- write and read to and from the FPGA
 - enable and disable the external memory interface for the interconnection between the MCU and the FPGA
 - reconfigure the FPGA
 - upload a bitfile to the FPGA